PabloLuisMolinaBlanes/CurriculumVitaeGenerator/README.md

 Document sample included in the repository. (needs to be named 'cv.txt')

-Will generate a file named "cv"_ordered.html.

-That is the curriculum vitae.
+Will generate a file named "cv"_ordered.html, that is the curriculum vitae.

 It has no menu, just execute and enjoy